TravelComments.com country guide Mozambique

 Getting around in Mozambique

-By Car - Getting around Mozambique by car is defo the most convenient way of exploring the country.
+By car - Getting around Mozambique by car is defo the most convenient way of exploring the country.
 Rental cars are available in Maputo, as well as some other major centres.
 You will need an International drivers license (as well as your home country license) to drive in Mozambique, the vehicle-registration papers, a temporary import permit (available at most borders), and a third-party insurance.
 Make sure that you are actually allowed to drive in Mozambique if rented your car in South Africa.
 Some companies will extra-charge you for it.
 Driving on the beach and driving without a seat belt are both illegal.
 The main roads in the south are fine with a normal 2WD, but you will need a 4WD for most other areas.
 Unleaded fuel is generally available in major towns.
+Drivers are advised to obtain an international driver's license.

 Mozambqiue at a glance